Disable Safari

 If blocking content in a way that is more compatible with Safari doesn't go far enough, then continue reading to get a few recommendations on disabling it entirely.

-If you open Screen Time on your Mac and go to Content & Privacy > Apps, you'll see the option to toggle off Safari.
-However, this is a bit confusing because this option is only effects iOS (iPhone or iPad).
+No, Screen Time can only disable Safari on iPhone and iPad.
+This can be a bit confusing because if you open Screen Time on your Mac and go to Content & Privacy > Apps, you'll see the option to toggle off Safari.
+However, this option only effects iOS (iPhone or iPad).

 Toggling off Safari here will only impact the same screen time account on your iPhone, not the Mac you are currently on.